-In 2023 and continuing into 2024, we have reviewed and made changes to our executive pay program, taking into account feedback from unitholders following our 2023 Say-on-Pay vote at the 2023 Annual Meeting.
-In response to the 67% Say-on-Pay voting result, our People and Compensation Committee Chair, together with the Chair of the Board and other independent members of the Board, reached out to a significant number of our unitholders (representing approximately 40% of the REIT's issued and outstanding units) and particularly those known to have voted against the Say-on-Pay resolution at the 2023 Annual Meeting, to better understand their concerns.
+In response to the 67% Say-on-Pay voting result in 2023, our People and Compensation Committee Chair, together with the Chair of the Board and other independent members of the Board, reached out to a significant number of our unitholders (representing approximately 40% of the REIT's issued and outstanding units) and particularly those known to have voted against the Say-on-Pay resolution at the 2023 Annual Meeting, to better understand their concerns.
 Of these, unitholders representing approximately 29% of the REIT's issued and outstanding units responded and engaged in meaningful discussions with the People and Compensation Committee Chair and Chair of the Board.
-Noting that we made several changes to our LTIP program in 2021 and discontinued awarding stock options starting in 2022, no significant executive compensation design issues were identified.
-Through unitholder engagement, we gained tremendous value in aspects of the compensation programs to adjust, clarify and simplify, further solidifying alignment with our unitholders.
-Valuable insight was also gained into areas that could benefit from improved disclosure, which is reflected in our Compensation Discussion & Analysis.
+Noting that we made several changes to our LTIP program in 2021 and 2024, and also discontinued awarding stock options starting in 2022, no significant executive compensation design issues were identified.
+Through unitholder engagement, we gained tremendous value in aspects of the compensation programs to adjust, clarify and simplify, further solidifying alignment with our unitholders.-Valuable insight was also gained into areas that could benefit from improved disclosure, which is reflected in our Compensation Discussion & Analysis.
 While the feedback received was varied, the following is a summary of the predominant views on key compensation matters:

 - Compensation design: was well-accepted by unitholders; no major design flaws were identified.
-LTIP design changes implemented in 2021 were also well received. - ESG performance components: there was an emphasis on achieving the right balance of weighting and ensuring that quantitative metrics are predominant. - STIP components: there was a focus on the complexity of the program design and an emphasis on streamlining the number of performance components.
+LTIP design changes implemented in 2021 and 2024 were also well received. - Non-Financial performance components: there was an emphasis on achieving the right balance of weighting and ensuring that quantitative metrics are predominant. - STIP components: there was a focus on the complexity of the program design and an emphasis on streamlining the number of performance components.